This page describes how you should prepare for ScalaBridge: software to install and things to read.

 Software

-To prepare for ScalaBridge you should attempt to install some software, as described below.
-This can be complicated process so don’t worry if you can’t get it work—we can help you on the day if needed.
+You should attempt to install some software, as described below.
+This can be complicated process so don’t worry if you can’t get it to work—we can help you on the day if needed.

 -